simdjson/simdjson/.github/pull_request_template.md

 Our tests check whether you have introduced trailing white space.
 If such a test fails, please check the "artifacts button" above, which if you click it gives a link to a downloadable file to help you identify the issue.
-One can also run scripts/remove_trailing_whitespace.sh locally if you have a bash shell.
+You can also run scripts/remove_trailing_whitespace.sh locally if you have a bash shell and the sed command available on your system.

-In this case, I think you just needed to merge master into the branch since this branch probably started before I un-whitespaced master.

 If you plan to contribute to simdjson, please read our